hashicorp/otto/website/source/intro/index.html.markdown

   automatically detected and configured.

 * **Deployment**: Otto knows how to deploy applications as well develop them.
-Whether your application is a Docker container or a legacy monolithic PHP application, Otto can deploy your application to any environment.
+Whether your application is a modern microservice, a legacy monolith, or something in between, Otto can deploy your application to any environment.

+* **Docker**: Otto can use Docker to download and start dependencies for development to simplify microservices.
+Applications can be containerized automatically to make deployments easier without changing the developer workflow.

-* **Battle-hardened tooling**: Otto uses battle-hardened tooling to build development environments ([Vagrant](https://vagrantup.com)), launch servers ([Terraform](https://terraform.io)), configure services ([Consul](https://consul.io)), and more.
-Each of the tools Otto builds on top of is in use by some of the world's largest websites.
+* **Production-hardened tooling**: Otto uses production-hardened tooling to build development environments ([Vagrant](https://vagrantup.com)), launch servers ([Terraform](https://terraform.io)), configure services ([Consul](https://consul.io)), and more.
+Otto builds on tools that powers the world's largest websites.
   Otto automatically installs and manages all of this tooling, so you don't have to.